 4. Online Application

-If you want to apply to NOUN, start by heading to their official website and filling out the online application.
+1. If you want to apply to NOUN, start by heading to their official website at https://www.nouonline.nou.edu.ng/ and filling out the online application.

-You’ll also need to upload some documents, things like your ID, your SSCE results, and your JAMB registration.
+3. You’ll also need to upload some documents, things like your ID, your SSCE results, and your JAMB registration number.

 NOUN Admission Requirements for Postgraduates

-Thinking about going for a postgraduate program at NOUN?
+Think about going for a postgraduate programme at NOUN?
 Make sure you know the admission requirements first; it makes the whole application process way easier.

 1. Educational Qualifications

-If you want to get into a postgraduate program at NOUN, you need a bachelor’s degree from a recognised school.
-It has to fit the program you’re applying for.
+If you want to get into a postgraduate programme at NOUN, you need a bachelor’s degree from a recognised school.
+It has to fit the programme you’re applying for.

 2. Minimum Grade Point Average (GPA)

-If you’re thinking about a postgraduate program at NOUN, you’ll usually need at least a Second Class Lower (2:2) from your undergraduate degree.
+If you’re thinking about a postgraduate programme at NOUN, you’ll usually need at least a second class lower (2:2) from your undergraduate degree.

-Some NOUN courses ask for a higher GPA, so take a look at the exact requirements for the program you want before applying.
+Some NOUN courses ask for a higher GPA, so take a look at the exact requirements for the programme you want before applying.

 3. Professional Experience

-You don’t need work experience for every program, but it definitely helps your application stand out.
-Some programs, especially ones that focus on real world skills, really value professional experience in the field.
+You don’t need work experience for every programme, but it definitely helps your application stand out.
+Some programmes, especially ones that focus on practical skills, really value professional experience in the field.
 That’s especially the case for MBAs and many professional postgraduate diplomas.

 4. Supporting Documents